lern-code-io/angular-exercises/problem-15/README.md

 ## Acceptance Criteria
 - Add two validators to the name form control to ensure input is not blank and more than 4 characters
 - Load up the application.
-Submit with name input empty and with a name with less than 4 characters - an invalid message should show.
+The form should start in a invalid state.
+Add a text input of more than four letters.
+The form should change to a valid state and a message should appear.

 ## Useful Links
 - [Reactive Forms Validation](https://angular.dev/guide/forms/form-validation#)